dyninst/dyninst/docs/common/developer/dyntypes.h.rst

   An integer value capable of holding an address in the target process.
   Address variables should not, and in many cases cannot, be used directly as a pointer.
-It may refer to an address in a different process, and it may not directly match the target process’ pointer representation.
+It may refer to an address in a different process, and it may not directly match the target process' pointer representation.
   Address is guaranteed to be at least large enough to hold an address in a target process, but may be larger.